-Recalling her departure to Atlanta the week of April 22nd, 2014, Wendy laughs: “I didn’t know what I was doing as this was the first competition I had ever competed in,” but she now knows that “you can never feel completely ready.”
-She put all of her trust in the hands of her dance instructor, Ilya Velednitsky, drew a breath, and hit the CCDC floor “with a bang.”
-Within seconds, she was completely focused on her dancing and the jitters fell away.
+Recalling her journey to Atlanta in late April, 2014, Wendy laughs: “I didn’t know what I was doing, as this was the first competition I had ever competed in,” but she now knows that “you can never feel completely ready.”
+She put all of her trust in her dance instructor, Ilya Velednitsky, drew a breath, and hit the CCDC dance floor “with a bang.”
+Within seconds, she was completely focused on her dancing and the jitters all fell away.
 “I didn’t see much of what else was going on, then suddenly, our dance was over,” she said.

 What advice would she give students who might be considering competition?
 “First, be sure to have a couple of open dances prepared.
 Second, consider becoming a sponsor for a competition division — it’s an extra touch and the prizes are wonderful.
 Finally, make sure to rely on your pro, and pepper them with questions!
-Then, when you’re done, get a big flower arrangement for Ms. Albina Habrle (owner of Brookfield and Milwaukee)!”
+Then, when you’re done, get a big flower arrangement for Ms. Albina Habrle (studio owner)!”

 This story was reprinted from the Summer 2014 issue of inSTEP Magazine, Fred Astaire Dance Studios’ quarterly student publication.
-To find the Fred Astaire Dance Studio near you, click here.
-For more info on FADS’ inSTEP Magazine, look for the current issue at your local FADS studio, or visit our Facebook page.
+For more info on FADS’ inSTEP Magazine, visit our Facebook page.